-Most of the road safety performance indicators regarding behaviour are based on self-reported behaviour.
-France performs worse than the European average in relation to speeding, wearing a seatbelt in the back and wearing a helmet as a cyclist.
+Most of the road safety performance indicators regarding behaviour are based on selfreported behaviour.
+France performs worse than the European average in relation to speeding and wearing a helmet as a cyclist.
 Moreover, it has one of the highest scores for drink-driving.
+On the other hand, the self-reported seat belt wearing rate in the back is higher than the European average.